benjivm/slack-house/README.md

 }
 ```

-So, for example, if I press play on a movie in Plex the webhook will be handled here:
+So if I press play on a movie in Plex the webhook will be handled here:

 ```
 // Handle the Play event